 Hum Kisi Se Kum Nahin (Hum Kisi Se Kum Nahin , 1977) Mohd Rafi and Asha Bhosle

 Poet Yogesh Gaur, was teamed with RD the first time in 1973 Deven Varma’s film, Bada Kabutar.
 Together they did 10 films and 47 songs including Jayant (Hemant Kumar’s son Ritesh) Mukherjee’s Mazaaq in 1975 (remember Asha’s Takra gaye do badal ambar pe/ with Vinod Mehra?).
-But their hit came with Basu Chatterji’s 1979, Manzil, with evergreen tandem.
+But their hit came with Basu Chatterji’s 1979, Manzil, with the evergreen tandem.

 This is an excellent tandem by Kishore Kumar and Lata Mangeshkar.
 It catches the rain mood perfectly.
 To capitalize on the beautiful lyrics by Yogesh and evocative music score by RD, director Basu Chatterji used the song twice in Manzil.